Pontifical Academy of Sciences

 The Pontifical Academy of Sciences (Pontificia accademia delle scienze, Pontificia Academia Scientiarum) is a scientific academy of the Vatican City, established in 1936 by Pope Pius XI.
 Its aim is to promote the progress of the mathematical, physical, and natural sciences and the study of related epistemological problems.
 The Accademia Pontificia dei Nuovi Lincei ("Pontifical Academy of the New Lynxes") was founded in 1847 as a more closely supervised successor to the Accademia dei Lincei ("Academy of Lynxes") established in Rome in 1603 by the learned Roman Prince, Federico Cesi (1585–1630), who was a young botanist and naturalist, and which claimed Galileo Galilei as its president.
-The Accademia dei Lincei survives as a wholly separate institution.
+The Accademia nazionale dei Lincei survives as a wholly separate institution because (after the capture of Rome in 1870) the academy was de facto divided in 1874 between a Pontifical academy, rebranded in 1936, and a National academy ("Accademia Nazionale Reale dei Lincei" created by Quintino Sella) of the Kingdom of Italy.

 The Academy of Sciences, one of the Pontifical academies at the Vatican in Rome, is headquartered in the Casina Pio IV in the heart of the Vatican Gardens.